Cavalier (fortification)

 A cavalier is a fortification which is built within a larger fortification, and which is higher than the rest of the work.
 It usually consists of a raised platform within a fort or bastion, so as to be able to fire over the main parapet without interfering with the fire of the latter.
-Through the use of cavaliers, a greater volume of fire can be obtained, but its great height also makes it an easy target for a besieger's guns.
+Through the use of cavaliers, a greater volume of fire can be obtained, but its greater height also makes it an easier target for a besieger's guns.

 There are two types of cavaliers: